calimarkus/JDFlipNumberView/readme.md

 ## Customization

+*You may use the original `.psd` file from the `gfx` folder to create custom graphics.*

 **A) Replace original images**
 Replace the images within the JDFlipNumberView.bundle.
 But the next pod install will revert your changes.

 **B) Use your own bundle**
-Add your own graphics bundle with custom graphics.
+Add your own graphics bundle to your project.
 You need one image per digit. `0.png, 1.png, 2.png, etc.`

 Before using any FlipNumberViews, set your own images like this: